コンテンツにスキップ

 Born in Tokyo.

-With parents who were active in the fashion industry, she grew up in a creative environment, and at university she majored in painting in order to be exposed to a wide range of sensibilities and broaden her worldview.
+With parents who were active in the fashion industry, she grew up in a creative environment, and at university she majored in painting at the Faculty of Arts, wanting to be exposed to a variety of sensibilities and broaden her worldview.

-After leaving Japan and living abroad, he had the opportunity to see Japan from a different perspective and was once again fascinated by Japanese traditions and culture.
-He was moved by the Kannon Bodhisattva, which has long been loved and cherished by people, and the spirit of prayer that has been handed down since ancient times, and felt that he wanted to paint a picture that resonated with that feeling.
-With his colorful sensibility and expressiveness, he painted the Kannon Bodhisattva, which represents the spirit of prayer and harmony that goes beyond the concept of Buddhism.
+After leaving Japan and living abroad, he had the opportunity to look at Japan from a different perspective and was once again captivated by Japanese traditions and culture.
+He was moved by the Kannon statue, which has long been loved and cherished by people, and the spirit of prayer that has been passed down since ancient times, and felt a desire to paint a picture that resonated with those hearts.
+With his colorful sensibility and expressiveness, he paints Kannon, which represents the spirit of prayer and harmony that goes beyond the concept of Buddhism.

-In addition to painting, she also devotes herself to creating unique three-dimensional works called kokotama (heart bead).
-Kokotama is named after the meaning of "a beautiful single bead that honestly reflects one's heart", and the pictures are painted on a wooden bead shaped like a jewel.
+In addition to painting, she is also focusing on creating unique three-dimensional works called kokotama (heart's bead), which she created herself.
+Kokotama means "a beautiful single bead that honestly reflects the heart," and the pictures are painted on a wooden bead shaped like a jewel.

-Each piece is lovingly crafted with the hope that it will not just be a piece to look at, but one that makes you want to hold it in your hands and look at it.
+Each piece is carefully crafted with love and care, with the hope that it will not only be enjoyable to look at, but will also make you want to hold it in your hands and look at it.

-Not only painting, but also collaborating with artists and cafes, expanding his own worldview into various fields.
+Not only does he create art, but he also ventures into collaborative projects with artists and cafes, expanding his worldview into various fields.
 He is currently based in his own gallery, kokotama gallery, which opened in Kita-Kamakura in 2015.

 Instagram: kokotama_youka